tonybaroneee/Whats-My-Wine/README.md

 What's My Wine?
 =============

-Project for Wines of the World I
+Project for Wines of the World.

-Answer a few questions and get instant wine recommendations!
+Get spot-on wine recommendations with just a few clicks.